 We work closely with the Atlantic Marine Bird Cooperative, the Gulf of Mexico Avian Monitoring Network and BirdsCaribbean.
 Together, our research extends from the South Atlantic Bight of the U.S. through the Caribbean and Gulf of Mexico.
 The birds we study disperse throughout the North Atlantic and, as such, our research uniquely covers a significant portion of our Earth's oceans.

 Pat is the Leader of the USGS South Carolina Cooperative Fish and Wildlife Research Unit at Clemson University.
 Pat is the PI on a variety of projects in the Caribbean, Gulf of Mexico, and Southeastern US focused on Brown Pelican, Audubon's Shearwater, Black-capped Petrel, Magnificent Frigatebird, Masked Booby, Red-billed Tropicbird, and White-tailed Tropicbird.
-Pat is the current Chair of the World Seabird Union.
+Pat is the former Chair of the World Seabird Union.

 pjodice <at> clemson.edu

 Yvan is a research associate at Clemson University / South Carolina Cooperative Fish and Wildlife Research Unit.
 Yvan's research focuses on Black-capped Petrel, and he participates in the study of Brown Pelican, Red-billed Tropicbird, and Audubon's Shearwater.
 Yvan is a co-chair of the BirdsCaribbean Seabird Working Group.

 ysatge <at> clemson.edu

 Pamela is a post-doctoral researcher in our lab.
 She has worked with vessel-based surveys and tracking data, from Alaska to Hawaii, the southern Atlantic and Indian Oceans.
 She is currently analyzing seabird observation data collected during the GoMMAPPS study.

 pemicha <at> clemson.edu